Clapton Football Club and Essex County Cricket Club circa (late) 1890’s

 Photo repairs performed in July 2008

 Opportunities like this don’t come around too often.
-I had the honour to repair and restore historic images from the late 1890’s of both these prestigious teams.
-Clapton Football Club were one of, if not the best team in the country at the time these photos were taken.
+I had the honour to repair and restore historic images from the late 1890s of both these prestigious teams.
+Clapton Football Club was one of, if not the best team in the country at the time these photos were taken.
 A select 11 were chosen to represent the club for the posed photo.
 There were 3 main photos posed for the camera.
 Two of the team shot in their strip and one in suits.
-Mounted on heavy card and printed on fibre based paper and processed using silver based chemicals, the quality of these photos was superb!
+Mounted on heavy card and printed on fibre based paper and processed using silver-based chemicals, the quality of these photos was superb!
 It isn’t until I have worked on photos like these do realise just how well the photographers did their job back then.
 The photographers couldn’t just set the camera to a high ISO and snap away, they had to wait for good light and work with the subjects to keep them calm and still whilst they set up the camera and prepared for the shot.

-NOTE: Apologies, but due to copyright restrictions I am only able to post small heavily watermarked photos.
+NOTE: Apologies, but due to copyright restrictions, I am only able to post small heavily watermarked photos.

 The Essex Cricket Team shot was posed outside the clubhouse with hanging baskets dangling from the thatched roof, some children had jostled for places in the background so they could get in the picture, with one who snuck to a window as the shutter was pressed.
-Heavy white woolen sweaters and thick white shirts with a dark cloth cap with cricket clubs emblem on the front was the attire.
+Heavy white woollen sweaters and thick white shirts with a dark cloth cap with cricket clubs emblem on the front was the attire.
 Once again trousers were held up with silk scarves or cloth strips and their white trousers were turned up a couple of inches at the shoe.
-Of the twelve men wearing whites, only one did not have a full bushy mustache and he held a pipe, all other figures who were not children were men and wore suits and bowler hats.
+Of the twelve men wearing whites, the only one did not have a full bushy moustache and he held a pipe, all other figures who were not children were men and wore suits and bowler hats.

-The photo repair that was needed was to improve the contrast, remove the mildew spots that are a tell tale sign of an old photo and to clean them of scratches and dust and grime that had built up over the last 120 years.
+The photo repair that was needed was to improve the contrast, remove the mildew spots that are a tell-tale sign of an old photo and to clean them of scratches and dust and grime that had built up over the last 120 years.

 Image-Restore – Photo repair for everyone!